ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

 **Now you are going to implement the publsiher's and consumer's logic in two files: `publisher.bal` and `consumer.bal`**

-4. Create a file named `publisher.bal` and define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests and publish to the message broker.
+4. Create a file named `publisher.bal` and define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests and publishes the payload to the message broker.

     - Open the [Ballerina HTTP API Designer](https://wso2.com/ballerina/vscode/docs/design-the-services/http-api-designer) in VS Code.